ezsystems/commerce-documentation/docs/guide/bestseller/bestseller_faq.md

 ## How are bestsellers determined?

-Existing basket lines from confirmed baskets are counted for each bought product.
+`BasketLineSumDeterminationService` counts existing basket lines from confirmed baskets for each product that was bought.
-This is done by the `BasketLineSumDeterminationService`.

 ## Where is the bestseller data stored?

-The `EzBestsellerIndexerPlugin` adds a Solr field with the sum of lines of a product.
+`EzBestsellerIndexerPlugin` adds a Solr field with the sum of lines of a product.

 `ses_product_ses_sum_of_basket_lines_i`